Marias Pass: Survey of 1853

 In 1853, Governor Isaac I. Stevens, the first Governor of the Territory, surveyed a route for a Northern Pacific Rail-road and discovered a pass near the sources of Maria’s River suitable for a rail-road, estimated to be 2500 feet lower than the south pass of Fremont.

 By modern measurements, Marias Pass is 2337 ft lower than the south pass of Fremont.

 Survey of 1889

 Marias Pass was finally explored and charted in December 1889 by John Frank Stevens, principal engineer of the Great Northern Railway (GN).
 The location of the pass had been rumored for decades beforehand, but it took Stevens and a Flathead guide named Coonsah, who had been hiding out with the Blackfoot in Browning, to discover it.

 The pass proved ideal for a railroad, because its approach was broad and open, within a valley ranging from one to six miles wide, and at a gentle grade that would not require extensive excavation or rockwork.
-Construction of the railroad through the pass began on August 1, 1890, starting west from Fort Assinniboine toward Marias Pass.
+Construction of the railroad through the pass began on August 1, 1890, starting east from Fort Assinniboine toward Marias Pass.
 The railroad followed the Middle Fork of the Flathead River west of the Continental Divide.

 Stevens also discovered the pass across the Cascades in central Washington which bears his name.